christophergandrud/simPH/README.md

 ## Thoughts on future versions

 I intended to expand the quantities of interest that can be simulated and graphed for Cox PH models.
-I am also currently working on functions that can simulate and graph hazard ratios estimated from
+An extension could be to simulate and graph hazard ratios estimated from
 [Fine and Gray competing risks models](https://www.jstor.org/stable/2670170).